TOUR PRICE: US$ 1.375 – Tour price includes 1-6 participants.

 TOUR ENDS: In the city center

-On the Rescue Route Tour you will hear the amazing story of how the Danes saved their Jewish community from the hands of the Nazis during World War II.
-Our guide will also give you an introduction to Danish Jewish history, from first arrivals til present day.
+Embark on the Rescue Route Tour to uncover the remarkable tale of how the Danish people saved their Jewish community from the clutches of the Nazis during World War II.
+Our expert guide will provide an overview of Danish Jewish history, from the earliest arrivals to the present day.

 Visit to the Danish-Jewish Museum